Master of Arts

 - A bachelor’s degree or equivalent from a recognized college or university

 - Autobiographical essay giving testimony of salvation and reason for entering the program

 - Official transcripts from all previously attended schools

 - Completed application with Carolina University

-- The maximum time limit to complete the program is six years or 150% of the credits, whichever the student reaches first.
+- The maximum time limit to complete the program is five years.

 - A minimum of 50% of the required credit hours must be completed at CU.

 - Up to 50% of the required credit hours can be transferred.

 - Graduation is contingent upon the completion of 48 hours of prescribed courses with a minimum cumulative GPA of 2.5, passing all courses in the curriculum, and having a C or better in professional core courses.